-Thanks to the Full Moon Party, Koh Phangan has earned a reputation as the premier party destination in Thailand, but many travelers don’t realize that this incredible island is also a paradise for ecotourism.
+Thanks to the Full Moon Party, Koh Phangan has earned a reputation as the premier party destination in Thailand, but many travellers don’t realize that this incredible island is also a paradise for ecotourism.

 Those looking to connect with nature will find plenty to do in Koh Phangan.
-Hike to the summit of Khao Ra where you can enjoy amazing views of the bay and the tropical rainforest that comprises a large percentage of the island.
+Hike to the summit of Khao Ra, where you can enjoy amazing views of the bay and the tropical rainforest that comprises a large percentage of the island.
 Visit the Phaeng Waterfall, go diving at Sail Rock, and enjoy numerous beautiful hidden beaches that are dotted all around the island.

-Where to Stay on Koh Phangan
+Where To Stay On Koh Phangan

-If you’re not here to party, avoid Haad Rin Beach and head north to enjoy a relaxing quiet stay on one of Koh Phangan’s lesser-known beaches.
+If you’re not here to party, avoid Haad Rin Beach and head north to enjoy a relaxing, quiet stay on one of Koh Phangan’s lesser-known beaches.